saparikh/bf-ansible-demo/README.md

 - Ensure that the remote Batfish server is accessible from your machine.

-- Install the latest version of Pybatfish & dependencies (we recommend you do this in a virtual environment)
+- On your Ansible Tower server(s) install the latest version of Pybatfish & dependencies (we recommend you do this in a virtual environment)

   `python -m pip install --upgrade git+https://github.com/batfish/pybatfish.git`

   `python -m pip install --upgrade -r requirements.txt`

-- Install the latest version of the `batfish.base` role from Ansible Galaxy.

-  `ansible-galaxy install --force batfish.base`
-  - If you encounter any issues related to SSL certificates use the `-c` option.

 ## Running a tutorial

-We highly recommend that you run the tutorials in a Python 3 virtual environment.
-Details on how to set one up can be found [here](https://docs.python.org/3/library/venv.html).

-Run specific tutorials via

-  `ansible-playbook -i inventory tutorial1_extract_facts.yml`
+- Import this repository as a project in Ansible Tower
+- Create a job template for the playbook that you want to use
+  - Select the virtual environment in which you installed Pybatfish and associated dependencies.
+  - You will need to pass in the address or FQDN for the batfish server in the job template as an `Extra Variable`

+     `batfish_server: <name or IP address of server running Batfish or Batfish Enterprise>`

 Each playbook is a standalone tutorial, it does not depend on other tutorials having been run first.
 So feel free to execute them in whatever order you think is best.

 Batfish is designed to provide complete network analysis, which is why all tasks calling Batfish modules should set `delegate_to: localhost` and `run_once: true`.
 The tutorials are set up that way, so you can incorporate non-Batfish tasks that need to run across other hosts in your inventory.

 ## Documentation